bravesoftdz/idTCPStringsStreamDemo/README.md

 # idTCPStringsStreamDemo
-Demo of TCP Server using Indy 10
+Demo of TCP Server using Indy 10 and sending Strings Compiled and tested with Delphi XE4